 It is a common question among pet owners who have decided to buy a cow skin rug.

 I’ll explain more about this topic.
-But before that let’s find what cowhide rug is.
+But before that, let’s find out what a cowhide rug is.

-It is a piece of home décor accessory produced from hide (skin) of cattle skin that have hair still attached.
-Those cattle are raised on a farm to have its skin harvested for use in furniture and fashion product.
+It is a piece of home décor accessory produced from the hide (skin) of cattle that have hair still attached.
+Those cattle are raised on a farm to have their skin harvested for use in furniture and fashion products.

 Cowhide rugs retain the animal’s unique markings.
 Of course, sometimes the skins are re-dyed to create more attractive prints.

 Full-grain cowhide rugs are split down to their original layers.
 So they have the best natural looks and offer the highest durability.
-The natural flexibility and durability of this type of rug makes them an ideal choice for high-traffic rooms like kid’s room or living room.
+The natural flexibility and durability of this type of rug make them an ideal choice for high-traffic rooms like a kid’s room or living room.

 On the other hand, top-grain rugs are sanded and steam-treated to give them an artificial top layer.